-While fatty liver disease is commonly associated with obesity, rapid weight loss is a risk factor for developing liver damage, sometimes following surgery to reduce weight in obese patients.
-This may be due to the sudden changes in your fatty acid profile after your weight loss, or as a residual effect of being overweight.
+While fatty liver disease is commonly associated with having obesity, rapid weight loss is a risk factor for developing liver damage, sometimes following surgery to reduce weight in patients with obesity.
+This may be due to the sudden changes in your fatty acid profile after your weight loss, or as a residual effect of having overweight.

 - NHS: Should You Lose Weight Fast?

 - Columbia Health: Go Ask Alice!: Weight Loss and Excess Skin

 - Appetite: Effects of Rapid or Slow Weight Loss on Body Composition and Metabolic Risk Factors in Obese Postmenopausal Women.
 A Pilot Study